JeodC/PortMaster-NubbysNumberFactory/README.md

 In this demo you'll find:

--A complete tutorial
+- A complete tutorial
--60 levels
+- 60 levels

 -Lots of replayability value:

--24 unique items to be discovered
+- 24 unique items to be discovered
--17 unique perks that modify your runs
+- 17 unique perks that modify your runs
--5 bosses (3 encountered in each game)
+- 5 bosses (3 encountered in each game)
--7 special events
+- 7 special events
--7 different pegboard layouts
+- 7 different pegboard layouts

 ## Default Gameplay Controls
 | Button            | Action                                |